 This post contains affiliate links.

-It is safe and possible to use a lawn mower battery in a Power Wheels.
+It is safe and possible to use a lawnmower battery in Power Wheels.
 To convert your Power Wheels to a lawnmower battery, cut off the battery hookup plug on the Power Wheels, then strip the wires and add a terminal connector to each.
 Connect the positive and negative accordingly, and you're all done.

 What Type of Batteries Come Standard in a Power Wheels?